AbdallahBaddour/GoogleReverseImageSearch/README.md

 <b>Server side script:</b>

-Place the Server folder on your server, the folder contain the script that handle image uploading from the app and google reverse image search.
+Place all the files in the <b>Server</b> folder on your server, this folder contain the script that handle image uploading from the app and google reverse image search algorithm.

 <b>To setup the app:</b>